bbhopesh/CS425-Distributed-Systems-Machine-Problems/README.md

 # Directory structure
-* Detailed problem statements and design documents could be found in directory "Problem Statements and Design documents."
+* Detailed problem statements, design documents and instrunctions to run code are in directory "Problem Statements and Design documents."
 * Rest of the directory structure is in accordance with gradle/maven defalt directory structure.